COACH'S VIDEO PROFILE: Click Here (9 min., 17 sec.)

-When the Eastern Connecticut State University men's basketball team opens its 2017/18 season Nov.
-17, head coach Bill Geitner will move to the head of the class in terms of length of service by a head coach in the 77-year history of the program.
+As his 16th season unfolded in 2017/18, Bill Geitner moved to the head of the class in terms of length of service by a head coach in the 78-year history of the men's basketball program.

-Already having coached (416) and won (249) more games than any of the previous nine coaches prior to the 2017/18 season, Geitner will pass the late, legendary Francis E. Geissler in terms of years coached when the Warriors tip off against Dean College in the opening round of the Ted Coghlin Memorial Tournament at WPI.
-That game marks the start of Geitner's 16th season in charge of the program.
+Already having coached and won more games than any of the previous nine coaches prior to the 2017/18 season, Geitner passed the late, legendary Francis E. Geissler in terms of years coached when the Warriors tipped off against Dean College in the opening round of the Ted Coghlin Memorial Tournament at WPI.

-In addition to having coached more games overall than any other head coach in program history, Geitner has coached more than half (210 of 398) of the team's regular-season games in the 31-year history of the Little East Conference.
-His regular-season (130) and post-season (12) win total, and regular-season (5) and tournament (2) titles in Little East play also top the all-time Eastern coaching chart.
+In addition to having coached more games overall than any other head coach in the program's 79-year history, Geitner has coached well over half (240 of 428) of the team's regular-season games in the 33-year history of the Little East Conference.
+His regular-season (156) and post-season (16) win totals, and regular-season (7) and tournament (3) titles in Little East play also top the all-time Eastern coaching chart.

 Until 2009/10, the program had managed only two seasons of at least 20 victories in its history.
 That year, Geitner guided the Warriors to the first of six straight 20-win campaigns.